Sharesale

 Tinseltown / Shutterstock.com

-In an interview with the Virginia Pilot, he said, “Nothing would make me happier than to work with the state of Virginia on making it a place where come to create film, shows and advertising.
+In an interview with the Virginia Pilot, he said, “Nothing would make me happier than to work with the state of Virginia on making it a place where people come to create film, television shows and advertising.
 It would provide jobs and inspiration.”

-Williams is reportedly consulting with Venture Realty Group, a real estate developer based in Virginia Beach, on possible sites for a future film campus.
+Williams is reportedly consulting with Venture Realty Group, a commercial real estate developer based in Virginia Beach, on possible sites for a future film campus.
 His idea is to create studio space in Virginia Beach and enhance the state’s film industry.

-Currently, in Virginia, there is a $6.5 million cap on that will end in 2022.
+Currently, in Virginia, there is a $6.5 million cap on film incentives that will end in 2022.
 “The amount is not enough to create critical mass, to build infrastructure,” said Andy Edmunds, director of the Virginia Film Office.

 Meanwhile, Georgia has no limits on incentives with no end in sight.
 In fact, in 2017 the state gave hundreds of millions in taxes on film production, but it was a smart investment as it returned more than $2 billion in revenue to the state.